INSTALLATION GUIDE

 • Dimming — LED dimmers provide atmosphere control.
 Ensure the dimmer is compatible with the LED fittings — not all LED drivers work with all dimmers.
 Check manufacturer compatibility lists.

-BS 7671:2018+A4:2026 Regulation 411.3.4 introduces a mandatory requirement: within domestic (household) premises, all AC final circuits supplying luminaires shall have additional protection by an RCD with a rated residual operating current not exceeding 30 mA.
+Regulation 411.3.4 is a mandatory requirement: within domestic (household) premises, additional protection by an RCD with a rated residual operating current not exceeding 30 mA shall be provided for AC final circuits supplying luminaires.
 This applies to the kitchen lighting circuit regardless of whether the cable is concealed or surface-run.
 Compliance requires that the protective device for the kitchen lighting circuit is an RCBO (or that the circuit sits under a 30 mA RCD in the consumer unit).
-This requirement was absent in the 17th and pre-A4 18th Editions and is one of the most commonly missed points on new domestic installations.
+It was a new regulation in the 18th Edition (BS 7671:2018), had no equivalent in the 17th Edition, and carries through unchanged into A4:2026 — it remains one of the most commonly missed points on new domestic installations.

 Kitchen lighting should be on a separate lighting circuit from the general house lighting or on its own dedicated circuit.
 This ensures that a fault on the kitchen lighting does not affect lighting in other rooms, and vice versa.